-In a memorandum entitled "Legal Guidance on Criminal History Records Checks" (attached as Appendix C and referred to hereinafter as the TSA Memorandum), the TSA offers guidance on issues that may present themselves during the adjudication process.
+In a memorandum entitled "Legal Guidance on Criminal History Records Checks," TSA offers guidance on issues that may present themselves during the adjudication process.
 While this guidance is not conclusive, most courts will strongly consider an agency's interpretation of its own regulations.